tino/pyFirmata/README.rst

 to the API so that it's possible to filter signals and in general do signal processing.
 Instead of "sleep" commands which have unreliable timing the Arduino performs the sampling in its firmware and transmits the data then to pyFirmata2.
-The python application simply registers a callback which is then called every time after new data has arrived.
+The Python application simply registers a callback which is then called every time after new data has arrived.